Guillermo del Toro's unrealized projects: The Wind in the Willows

-In 2003, del Toro reported that he was working with The Walt Disney Company on an animated film adaptation of Kenneth Grahame's novel The Wind in the Willows.
-The film would have been animated using CGI animation, but the project was abandoned following many delays.
-The director explained why he had to leave the helm; "It was a beautiful book, and then I went to meet with the executives and they said, 'Could you give Toad a skateboard and make him say, "radical dude" things?' and that's when I said, 'It's been a pleasure ...'"
+In February 2003, it was reported that del Toro was working with The Walt Disney Company on a live action/CGI animated film adaptation of Kenneth Grahame's novel The Wind in the Willows, which he co-wrote with Matthew Robbins.
+By November that year, del Toro confirmed that he was no longer attached to the project.
+"The approach I planned proved to be very expensive and probably weird to the studio. [...]
+I cherish a scene in which Mr. Toad was paraded though London a bit like The Elephant Man.
+No wonder they found it weird."
+In 2008, he further explained why he chose to leave the helm; "It was a beautiful book, and then I went to meet with the executives and they said, 'Could you give Toad a skateboard and make him say, "radical dude" things?' and that's when I said, 'It's been a pleasure ...'"